evernost/rootsOfChaos/README.md

 - [ ] Do a similar study with piecewise linear recursions (even simpler!)
 - [ ] Find a *right* way to interpolate between polynomials
 - [ ] Find a *right* way to classify polynomials containing the same cycle length
+- [ ] Define a norm to measure distance between orbits, and make sure an orbit of length N doesn't look *to close* from an orbit of shorter length M < N
+- [ ] Find a way to generate bandlimited signal from the periodic patterns of the map